hunterycz/sql_project/README.md

 # Current Databases:
 1. rpg_db.sqlite3: A sqlite3 databases thats holds data to a rpg game
 2. northwind.db: A sqlite3 databases that holds data for a Warehouse with Suppliers, Products, Shipping, etc.

+# Current Goals:
+1. Find more sql databases for sql practice